 - IPv4 Range (eg. 192.168.1.0/24)

 - DNS suffixes

-You can now use the physical location of the device as a condition for Conditional Access (CA) by creating a Named Location and selecting the country you want to limit to.
+You can now use the device’s physical location as a condition for Conditional Access (CA) by creating a Named Location and selecting the country you want to manage.

 - Sign in to the azure portal and go to your Azure Active Directory